Judge to lead Greece to fateful June 17 vote

 President Karolos Papoulias, whose powers as head of state are limited, named supreme administrative court head Panagiotis Pikrammenos as caretaker prime minister.
 He will have no power to take political decisions, only to carry Greece into the vote.

-The parliament that was elected on May 6 will convene on Thursday and be immediately dissolved, a presidency source said.
+The parliament that was elected on May 6 will convene on Wednesday and immediately dissolved, a presidency source said.

 The interim leader is little known outside legal circles.
 State television said he was born in 1945 in Patras, western Greece and studied law in Athens and Paris.
 A court source said he would name a cabinet that would be as small as possible.